-Clarification: The final line of a Square or Octagon Loop must be drawn to the correct length on the level horizontal line at the end of the figure.
-This final line begins at the end of the first radius and ends when the aircraft departs straight and level flight.
+Clarification: The final horizontal line of a Square or Octagon Loop must be at least as long as the first line.
+This final line begins at the end of the final radius and ends when the aircraft departs straight and level flight.
 If any final line is seen, regardless of length, the No Line Between Figures downgrade does not apply.

-Example: If no final line is seen, a four (4) point deduction applies to the loop according to Variations in Line Length with a further downgrade of one (1) point on the subsequent figure for No Line Between Figures.
+Example: If no final line is seen before initiating the next figure, a four (4) point deduction applies to the loop according to Variations in Line Length with a further downgrade of one (1) point on the subsequent figure for No Line Between Figures.